Should You Forgive A Cheater? When To Give Them A Second Chance

 A lot of variables can be at play when considering whether or not to forgive a cheater and give them a second chance.
 This can be true even if they show true remorse.
 Even if you want to forgive your partner for cheating, it may take time to experience genuine forgiveness for what they did.
 Further, you may decide to forgive without desiring to reconcile with them.
 Much of this decision typically rests with the person who was cheated on but can be impacted by how willing each party is to preserve the relationship.

-The chance of restoring the relationship and giving a partner a second chance may be more likely if the cheater was a first-time offender.
+The chance of restoring the relationship and giving a partner a second chance may be more likely if the cheater is a first-time offender.
 However, it’s often necessary for the partner who cheated to acknowledge their destructive behavior and take full responsibility for it.
 In other words, it can be vital for a cheater to feel remorse about what they did.

 Says psychotherapist Matt Lundquist, "The person doing the cheating needs to be somewhat unsettled and allow themselves to be disrupted by the experience.
 It needs to be treated as a significant life event.
 It needs to hurt a little to grow and change."
 The cheating partner needs to be honest about what happened and their responsibility.